YizhuangLin/YizhuangLin.github.io/content/portfolio/foodie/index.md

 ---
-title: "Design - Foodie, a food delivery app"
+title: "Foodie, a food delivery app"
 date: 2023-08-11
 draft: false
 summary: "Foodie makes your food ordering process enjoyable.
 Don't know what to eat?
 Come and get a hint from our community curated recommendations and food matches!"
 tags:
+- Design
 - Figma
-- Design
 - Teamwork
 ---
 {{< swatches "#f2be22" "#22a699" "#ffffff" >}}